andyet/thoonk.py/README.md

 Editing an existing item in the feed can be done by publishing with the same ID as the item to replace.
 The edited version will be moved to the end of the feed.

+Since IDs are unique within the feed, it is possible to use a feed as a basic set structure by only working the IDs and not with the item contents.

 ### Retracting an Item ###

 Removing an item is done through retraction, which simply requires the ID of the